 Bluetooth low energy technology enables continuous asset tracking with at least room-accurate location.
 RSSI refers to the method of indoor tracking using beacons and means Received Signal Strength Indicator, which is used as the main indicator of the position calculation via beacons.

 This is also indoor location tracking via Bluetooth Low Energy sensors/beacons.
 The position is calculated with another method, using the Angle of Arrival.
-This calculation allows much more precise localizations, but is accompanied by increased effort in setting up the sensor infrastructure and slightly higher hardware costs.
+This calculation allows much more precise locations, but is accompanied by increased effort in setting up the sensor infrastructure and slightly higher hardware costs.
 Nevertheless, the costs remain below a comparable UWB system.
 For realizing reliable centimeter-precise indoor positioning solutions, based on the Angle of Arrival method, Favendo partners with Quuppa.

 Asset tracking and positioning via the existing WLAN network has not proven itself in practice, neither in terms of location accuracy nor in terms of system stability.
 In addition, the bandwidth is extremely strained by the location.

 Which indoor location for which application?

 The first step towards success is to be clear about what is to be achieved by implementing an indoor location system.
 It will help you to communicate these goals to potential providers of indoor positioning and also ensure that they understand your goals and can decide based on the defined objectives whether the offered indoor positioning solution fits well with your needs.
 The combination of a clear goal and an experienced technology partner for location and positioning technologies will help you to keep the planning and implementation phase short and therefore affordable.

 The process of project planning and selection of the appropriate technology is an intensive task, and it is essential that interested parties obtain professional advice and support in order to complete it.